-Thyroglobulin (Tg), a storage protein, crucial for thyroid hormones biogenesis, is synthesized exclusively by thyroid follicular cells and released to the serum along with thyroid hormones.
-In patients after thyroidectomy for DTC it serves as a specific tumor marker (7).
-Elevated serum Tg concentration can be the result of several thyroid pathologies other than DTC including Grave’s disease, toxic adenoma, thyroiditis and benign nodular thyroid disease (3,4,8).
-Importantly, anti-Tg- antibodies (Tg-Ab) may interfere with Tg measurements producing falsely low Tg concentration (9).
-Whether serum Tg concentration may serve as a predictor for DTC in patients evaluated for a TN or MNG is controversial.
-Different cut-off values for Tg which may discriminate malignant from benign nodules were offered by several research groups.
-However, these suggested Tg cut-off values differed significantly from 75 to 1000 ng/ml (10–13).
-A systemic review by Trimboli et al., which addressed specifically this question, included 13 studies, 9 of them included data of TN with INC. The pulled analysis demonstrated that preoperative serum Tg concentration had suboptimal accuracy in discriminating malignant from benign nodules with a significant overlap of values between these groups.
-However, the authors signified that most studies showed a statistically significant higher preoperative serum Tg concentration in patients with DTC compared with those with final histology reporting benign TN.
-Accordingly, they conclude that Tg is an independent preoperative predictor of DTC in patients with INC (8).
-Nevertheless, the 2015 American Thyroid Association (ATA) differentiated thyroid cancer guidelines, published shortly thereafter, strongly recommended against (with moderate-quality evidence) the routine measurement of serum Tg for the initial evaluation of TN, stating that “serum Tg levels can be elevated in most thyroid diseases and are an insensitive and nonspecific test for thyroid cancer” (3).
-This recommendation however addresses TN as a whole and does not discuss specific clinical scenarios where preoperative Tg measurement may have a role.
+Thyroglobulin (Tg), a storage protein crucial for thyroid hormone biogenesis, is synthesized exclusively by thyroid follicular cells and released into the circulation along with thyroid hormones.
+It serves as a specific tumor marker in patients who have undergone thyroidectomy for DTC (7).
+However, an elevated serum Tg concentration can be caused by several thyroid pathologies other than DTC, including Grave’s disease, toxic adenoma, thyroiditis, and benign nodular thyroid disease (3,4,8).
+Importantly, anti-Tg antibodies (Tg-Abs) may interfere with Tg measurement and falsely suggest a low Tg concentration (9).

+Controversy surrounds the potential use of the serum Tg concentration as a predictor of DTC in patients evaluated for a TN or MNG.
+Different cutoff values of Tg for discriminating malignant and benign nodules have been offered by various research groups.
+However, the suggested cutoff values have ranged widely, from 75 to 1000 ng/mL (10–13).
+A systematic review by Trimboli et al. that specifically addressed this question included 13 studies, 9 with data on TNs with INC. The pooled analysis revealed that the preoperative serum Tg concentration had suboptimal accuracy in discriminating malignant from benign nodules, with a significant overlap of values between these groups.
+However, the authors noted that most studies showed a significantly higher preoperative serum Tg concentration in patients with DTC than in those whose final histology reported benign TN.
+Accordingly, they concluded that Tg is an independent preoperative predictor of DTC in patients with INC (8).
+Nevertheless, the 2015 American Thyroid Association (ATA) guidelines on DTC, published shortly thereafter, strongly recommended against the routine measurement of serum Tg for the initial evaluation of TN (with moderate-quality evidence), stating that “serum Tg levels can be elevated in most thyroid diseases and are an insensitive and nonspecific test for thyroid cancer” (3).
+However, this recommendation addresses TNs as a whole and does not discuss specific clinical scenarios in which preoperative Tg measurement may play a role.

-Regarding this controversy and in the absence of ‘high-quality evidence’, we aimed to assess the association between preoperative serum Tg concentration and final histology of DTC in two distinct groups of patients, who had thyroid lobectomy or total thyroidectomy; first, patients with MNG who were operated for an indication other than suspected DTC and second, patients with TN who had an FNA result classified as INC.
+Regarding this controversy and in the absence of “high-quality” evidence, we assessed the association between the preoperative serum Tg concentration and final histology of DTC in two distinct groups of patients who underwent thyroid lobectomy or total thyroidectomy: first, patients with MNG who underwent surgery for an indication other than suspected DTC and, second, patients with TNs who had an FNA result classified as INC.

 Methods